M1v1savva/mini-renderer/README.md

 Final - the final product.

 Obj - the model that I used.
-As I said before, I do now own this model, so if you want to use it not within this course you first have to obtain a permission of the owner(which you can find following the links I attached below).
+As I said before, I do now own this model, so if you want to use it not within this course you first have to obtain a permission of the owner(who you can find following the links I attached below).

 Old - how I developed this small project following the articles in case you decide to try them as well.